 - Conflict Resolution: When participants feel comfortable enough to take issues to the group for public discussion and conflict resolution.

-- Optimistic Thinking: Teams with good dynamics have participants ready to commit to projects even when things are going wrong.
+- Optimistic Thinking: Teams with good dynamics have participants ready to commit to projects even when things go wrong.

 - Commitment to the Project: Teams with good dynamics are deeply involved with their projects and feel at ease sharing ideas on making improvements.